-The cost of CO2 emissions allowances is a very small part of overall electricity bills.
-With respect to New Hampshire, in 2019, RGGI allowance proceeds amounted to \$16.5 million, of which approximately \$13.5 million3 was refunded to customers.4 Therefore, the net compliance cost, excluding the amount refunded to customers, was \$3 million.5
+With respect to New Hampshire, in 2020, RGGI allowance proceeds amounted to \$18.8 million, of which approximately \$15.9 million2 was refunded to customers.3 Therefore, the net compliance cost, excluding the amount refunded to customers, was \$2.9 million.4

-When divided by New Hampshire's 2019 actual kWh sales usage of approximately 10.7 billion kilowatt-hours (kWh), the rate impact is \$0.000280 per kWh,6 which, in turn, translates to 18.2 cents per month for a typical residential customer.7 The average cost associated with the CO2 emissions cap accounted for 0.15 percent of an average residential customer bill.8 The net compliance costs are offset by strategic reinvestment in energy efficiency measures which reduce demand for electricity and give households and businesses better control over their energy bills.
+When divided by New Hampshire's 2020 actual kWh sales usage of approximately 10.7 billion kilowatt-hours (kWh), the net rate impact is \$0.00027 per kWh,5 which, in turn, translates to \$0.18 per month for a typical residential customer.6 The average cost associated with the CO2 emissions cap accounted for 0.1 percent of an average residential customer bill.7

 Figure 1 shows the monthly average regional wholesale price for electricity relative to the monthly average natural gas price.
 Regional average wholesale electricity prices serve as a reasonable proxy for New Hampshire zonal prices.
-This figure illustrates that
+This figure illustrates that wholesale electricity prices in New Hampshire and the region are a function of natural gas prices.
+9